 What’s more stressful than wedding planning?
 Finding the perfect wedding dress!
 Or in the case of the bride in a wheelchair, trying on wedding dresses.
 Here are some tips to help you make sure you get that dream dress for your big day of magic!

-Think fabric & stuff.
+Think fabric & material.

 Take advantage of dream boards & international inspirations.